Stopnica: World War II

-In 1941–1942, in the vicinity of the old cemetery in Stopnica, the Nazis established a ghetto where they kept about 5,000 Jews.
-In October 1942, the Germans started transporting the Jewish people from Stopnica County to Treblinka.
-In Stopnica, the extermination started on November 5, 1942.
+In 1941–42, in the vicinity of the old cemetery in Stopnica, the Nazis established a ghetto where they kept about 5,000 Jews.
+In October 1942, the Germans started transporting the Jewish people from Stopnica County to the Treblinka extermination camp.
+In Stopnica, the extermination started on 5 November 1942.
 Having surrounded the village, the Germans pulled out the Jews from all the houses and herded them in the Square from where they chased them to a railway station in Szczucin.
 The elderly, the poor and mothers with small children were shot to death during stopovers.